bbauska/LFS173x/README.md

 complicated because you don't know the \"magic DID\" that enables full write access.

-## Genesis File Handling in Aries Frameworks {#genesis-file-handling-in-aries-frameworks .unnumbered}
+## Genesis File Handling in Aries Frameworks

 Most Aries frameworks make it easy to pass to the agent the genesis file for the network to which it will connect.
 For example, we'll see from